 Doing as much as possible to keep your home’s energy efficiency levels high is an easy decision.
 When you make an effort to ensure your HVAC systems aren’t working harder than they should be, you’re not just saving energy, you’re saving money.
 One way your home may be losing efficiency is through air leaks.

 The most frequent leaks are from drafts that come through your windows or doors.
-These air leaks are generally easy to identify, but air leakage can also come from less obvious spaces in your home.
-Use the suggestions below to complete your own energy assessment.
+These air leaks are generally easy to identify, but air leakage can also come from less obvious spaces around your home.
+Review the suggestions below to conduct your own energy assessment.

 Inside your home

-First, you’ll want to check your windows and doors.
-If they shake easily or you can see light through spaces between the door and the frame, they’re leaking and probably wasting energy and money, as well.
-Seal them with caulk or weather-stripping to eliminate the leak.
+First, you’ll want to inspect your windows and doors.
+If they shake easily or you can see light coming in around the frame, they’re leaking and probably wasting energy and money, as well.
+Seal them with caulk or weather-stripping to take care of the leak.